TheSoulReaperr/rock-paper-scissors-CV/README.md

-# game-control-CV
+# Rock-Paper-Scissors-CV

-Experiment to control actions in a game using Image recognition.
+Play Rock-Paper-Scissors with the computer

-Implement Computer Vision with the help of Google's "Teachable Machine" https://teachablemachine.withgoogle.com/
+Implement Computer Vision with the help of Google's "Teachable Machine" Model trained using https://teachablemachine.withgoogle.com/